Sysinfocus/simple-ui/README.md

 # Sysinfocus simple/ui
 a Razor component library for Blazor, inspired by the shadcn/ui components.
+[Explore more about this UI Library @ BLAZOR.ART](https://blazor.art)

 # THIS LIBRARY IS NOW - **FREE TO USE** - FOR ALL
 Use the latest version 0.0.2.1